 In today’s evolving investment landscape, sourcing high-yield opportunities ahead of the competition is crucial to long-term success.
 To identify the right deals, investors must engage in proactive outreach, know the ins and outs of their industry, and navigate a web of nuanced opportunities.

-Whether you work for a venture capital firm, private equity group or are looking into M&A deal sourcing, our guide to deal sourcing has you covered.
-We’ll detail PitchBook’s best practices for finding more promising investment and acquisition opportunities.
+Whether you work for a venture capital firm or private equity group or are looking to close an M&A deal, our guide to deal sourcing has you covered.
+We’ll detail PitchBook’s best practices for finding promising investment and acquisition opportunities.

-Our guide looks at how you can use market data to inform your investment strategy, find companies in your target sector that are primed for funding or acquisition and accurately gauge a company’s growth.
+Our guide looks at how to use market data to empower your investment strategy, discover companies in your target sector primed for funding or acquisition, and correctly gauge a company’s growth.

-How to build and inform your investment strategy with private market intelligence, by:
+How to inform your investment strategy with private market intelligence by:

 - Conducting detailed market analysis

 How to identify investment targets that align with your strategy by:

 - Creating a target list

 - Searching for companies ready for funding or acquisition